 WAN Edge Computing Ideal for Managing IoT Data

 Adding “mobile” to the edge computing topology will also be significant for IoT.
 One of the key differentiators between 5G and earlier generations of cellular technology will be 5G’s ability to scale the loT.
-With 5G, the mobile network will be a key enabler for ‘things’ to be able to communicate with each other and not just centrally to the cloud or an operations center.
+With 5G the mobile network will be a key enabler for ‘things’ to be able to communicate with each other and not just centrally to the cloud or an operations center.

 Hybrid/Multi-Cloud imperatives will also have an impact to IoT, given that most enterprises are still moving workloads to the cloud (primarily Amazon, Microsoft and Google), so while demand for cloud services is still growing, cloud providers cannot grow if they run out of datacenter space.
 Thus, their edge presence will be defined and driven by data requirements for latency, data criticality and data volume.

-There are some key multi-cloud and hybrid-WAN use cases that we can expect to emerge, such as dynamic application movement based on performance or cloud-bursting for incremental workloads.
+There are some key multi-cloud and hybrid-WAN use cases that we can expect to emerge, such as dynamic workload movement based on performance or cloud-bursting for incremental workloads.
 Enterprises are typically looking to accomplish several strategic objectives with hybrid/multi-cloud:

 - Risk mitigation: reduce exposure to large, sensitive data sets in private clouds

 - Optimization of existing on-premises investments: cloud-first approach for net-new workloads/projects